Skip to main content

 Finality surfaces are deeply connected to trust models.

 A system’s finality is only as credible as the assumptions on which it rests.
+If finality depends on:

-If finality depends on watcher vigilance, then watcher incentives matter.
+• Watcher vigilance, then watcher incentives matter.

-If finality depends on a publication layer, then that layer’s durability and neutrality matter.
+• A publication layer, then that layer’s durability and neutrality matter.

-If finality depends on governance restraint, then governance boundedness matters.
+• Governance restraint, then governance boundedness matters.

-If finality depends on stake-backed deterrence, then the real economic exposure matters.
+• Stake-backed deterrence, then the real economic exposure matters.

 This is why finality cannot be discussed in isolation.
-It is one of the points where the trust model becomes operationally visible.

 Finality and Privacy